Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 ## Enabling authentication

 By default, the deployed Azure web app will have no authentication or access restrictions enabled, meaning anyone with routable network access to the web app can chat with your indexed data.
+If you'd like to automatically setup authentication and user login as part of the `azd up` process, see [this guide](./login_and_acl.md).

-You can require authentication to your Azure Active Directory by following the [Add app authentication](https://learn.microsoft.com/azure/app-service/scenario-secure-app-authentication-app-service) tutorial and set it up against the deployed web app.
+Alternatively, you can manually require authentication to your Azure Active Directory by following the [Add app authentication](https://learn.microsoft.com/azure/app-service/scenario-secure-app-authentication-app-service) tutorial and set it up against the deployed web app.

 To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
 Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

 ## Enabling login and document level access control

 By default, the deployed Azure web app allows users to chat with all your indexed data.
 You can enable an optional login system using Azure Active Directory to restrict access to indexed data based on the logged in user.
-Enable the optional login and document level access control system by following [this guide](docs/login_and_acl.md).
+Enable the optional login and document level access control system by following [this guide](./login_and_acl.md).

 ## Enabling CORS for an alternate frontend